-Teachers Knowledge Network: By identifying an unmet need in America’s education system, Lauren and Lesley have teamed up to create an innovative solution providing educators an opportunity to share ideas and use technology in new ways.
+Teachers Knowledge Network: After identifying an unmet need in America’s education system, Lauren and Lesley teamed up to create an innovative solution providing educators with an opportunity to share ideas and use technology in new ways.

 What is the Teachers Knowledge Network?

 The Teacher's Knowledge Network (TKN), founded by me and my husband, Lesley Vincent, is an educational service project that provides a collaborative platform where teachers, student-teachers, and Google enthusiasts from all over the United States share ideas on using Google technology to educate and innovate in and out of the classroom.